 A solution to the above problem is simple.
 Just you have to change the hierarchy of the rules in the Conditional Formatting Rules Manager dialog box.

-I set the rules as the image below.
-Now Cell Value > 400 is the first rule, Cell Value > 300 is the second rule and Cell Value < 300 is the third rule.
+I set the rules as in the image below.
+Now Cell Value > 400 is the first rule, Cell Value > 300 is the second rule, and Cell Value < 300 is the third rule.

 Click on the Apply button and finally click on the OK button to close the dialog box.
 And now your result is perfect.

 When the rules don’t conflict

 When the conditional formatting rules don’t conflict, all the rules will be applied if the rules are true for the range.